ironfugu/about-us/README.md

  * Hiring manager will have final say
 * Executive Interview - With CTO or CEO
 * Reference Check

-More details are in our private [trello](https://trello.com/b/pVJcxCm6/software-hiring) board.

 ### Resources